jamesladd/plexus/README.md

   conditional statements in other code (which means less tests/problems), AND giving the lifecycle for creation of Glass Stacks a home where developers can easily see Business logic for argument validation etc.

+  ALSO - Creating a concrete instance of a Class based on input is also useful from a Performance perspective.
+The quickest way to do something is not to have to do it.

 - I'm returning self/this from methods to enable to ability for instances to be immutable now
   or at a future time (they are not currently).